oracle/oci-grafana-logs/docs/grafanacloud.md

 Select **Plugins** and search for **oracle**:
 ![Plugins](images/grafanacloud-plugins.png)

-Click on **Oracle CLoud Infrastructure Logs**.
+Click on **Oracle Cloud Infrastructure Logs**.
 You will see the installation option for the plugin.
 Choose **install via grafana.con**:
 ![Install](images/grafanacloud-installmetrics.png)

 You will be forwarded to the grafana.com website where you can proceed with the one-click installation.
 Make sure you will choose the correct Grafana Cloud account (in this example the account is named **Oracle** yours will be different) and follow the instruction on this web page to complete the plugin installation: